realm/realm-java/README.md

  * `realm-transformer`: it contains the bytecode transformer.
  * `gradle-plugin`: it contains the Gradle plugin.
  * `examples`: it contains the example projects.
 This project directly depends on `gradle-plugin` which adds a dependency to the artifacts produced by `realm`.
  * The root folder is another Gradle project.
-All it does is orchestrate the other jobs
+All it does is orchestrate the other jobs.

 This means that `./gradlew clean` and `./gradlew cleanExamples` will fail if `assembleExamples` has not been executed first.
 Note that IntelliJ [does not support multiple projects in the same window](https://youtrack.jetbrains.com/issue/IDEABKL-6118#)